Sahil-S2/Modern-Treasures-Museum-Analytics/README.md

 4. **Feature engineering** (`Acquired_Year`, `Acquired_Month`, `Period_Category`)
 5. **Exploratory analysis & reporting** (top artists, acquisition trends, classifications)
 6. **Interactive visualization** in Power BI (two-page dashboard: Overview + Explorer)

-All SQL steps are implemented in the main script.
-See the script for the exact, runnable sequence. :contentReference[oaicite:3]{index=3}

 ---